-Graduates are qualified to teach and eligible for provisional registration from the General Teaching Council for Scotland (GTCS).
-Eligible graduates may join the Teacher Induction Scheme, a guaranteed, paid one-year probationary teaching post.
+Graduates are qualified to teach and eligible for provisional registration from the General Teaching Council for Scotland (GTCS) in primary and secondary schools.
+Eligible graduates may join a guaranteed, paid, one-year probationary teaching post.

 Teacher Induction Scheme